dynstat/demo-docker/k8s-session-plan.md

 ---

-# PART 4: How to Read Official Docs for YAML Reference (15 min)
+# PART 4: How to Read Official Docs for YAML Reference

 ## 4.1 Official Documentation Links